learning-the-computers/dot-connect/CONTRIBUTING.md

 - Contribute positively to the community.

 # Testing
-There are various components of this solution that require testing although each component may not be applicable to every user.
+Various components of this solution require testing, although each component may not apply to every user.
 Here are ways to use Docker to run these backends.

-For compatibility with most backends, add the following .env file and provide values.
+Add the following .env file and provide values for compatibility with most backends.
 These align with the specific in the run commands below.
 MYSQL_HOST=localhost
 MYSQL_USER=root